National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Instructions: All comments received are a part of the public record.
 All Personal Identifying Information (for example, name, address, etc.) voluntarily submitted by the commenter may be publicly accessible.
 Do not submit Confidential Business Information or otherwise sensitive or protected information.

-This notice requests public participation in the scoping process, provides information on how to participate, and identifies a set of preliminary alternatives to serve as a starting point for discussions.
+This notice requests public participation in the scoping process, provides information on how to Start Printed Page 6177participate, and identifies a set of preliminary alternatives to serve as a starting point for discussions.
 The public will have additional opportunities to comment on the Draft EIS and any applications received under the MMPA as part of this action.
 In particular, NMFS is soliciting information on:

 (1) Effects of oil and gas exploration on marine mammal behavior and use of habitat;

 (2) Effects of oil and gas exploration on availability of species for subsistence uses;

 (3) Available new science on the Arctic ecosystem; and

 (4) Available new technology for monitoring or obtaining seismic/drilling data.